Wilhelm Ostwald: Scholarly contributions to humanities and politics

 He was also interested in the international language movement, first learning Esperanto, then later supporting Ido.
 He was a member of a Committee of the Delegation for the Adoption of an International Auxiliary Language.
 Ostwald donated half the proceedings of his 1909 Nobel prize to the Ido movement, funding the Ido magazine Progreso which he had proposed in 1908.
+Ostwald later went on to create his own language Weltdeutsch in a period of extreme nationalism during the First World War.

 One of Ostwald's continuing interests was unification through systematization.
 In particular, Ostwald perceived that energy efficiency was a unifying theme in all facets of society and culture.
 In political matters, Ostwald's interest in energy efficiency extended to such political matters as the need for organization of labor.

 Ostwald's interest in unification through systematization led to his adaptation of the philosophy of Monism.
 Initially, Monism was liberal, pacifist, and international, seeking in science a basis of values to support social and political reforms.
 Ostwald himself developed a system of ethics based on science, around the core idea that one should "not waste energy, but convert it into its most useful form."

 in 1911, Ostwald became President of the Deutscher Monistenbund (Monist Association), founded by Ernst Haeckel.
 Ostwald (and other Monists) promoted eugenics and euthanasia, but only as voluntary choices with the intention of preventing suffering.
 Monist promotion of such ideas is suggested to have indirectly facilitated acceptance of the later Social Darwinism of the National Socialists.
 Ostwald died before the Nazis adopted and enforced the use of eugenics and euthanasia as involuntary government policies, to support their racist ideological positions.
 Ostwald's Monism also influenced Carl G. Jung's identification of psychological types.